Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

 - You can also print or save the Assignment Plan from this page.
 To do this, select Print or Create PDF at the bottom of the page.

-Since you can't review or change the assignments after you create them, it can be helpful to print or save this page as a record of the days you selected for skills and assignments.
+Since you can't change the assignments after you create them, it can be helpful to print or save this page as a record of the days you selected for skills and assignments.
 This is also helpful if you want to share the Assignment Plan with teachers of other classes.

 - When you have finished setting the schedule for skills and assignments, select Create Assignments at the top or bottom of the page.